BrandonJAllison/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is the HTML we have written, which is parsed by the browser and then turned into a representation of that code that we can manipulate with javascript.

 2. What is an event?

+An event is a thing that happens, such as a mouse click, a mouse over, scroll etc.  these events are passed to the event listener allowing a function or method to be fired.

 3. What is an event listener?

+An event listener is a function in a program that waits for an event to occur.
+Once the event is heard, a function or method is fired allowing the user to interact with elements on the site.

 4. Why would we convert a NodeList into an Array?

+A nodelist is an "array like" object, we can convert to an array to give it more functionality through the _proto_.
+Some browsers also do not allow forEach() on nodelists.

 5. What is a component?

+Components are stand-alone, independent parts of the application which are responsible for handling only one job.
+These components can be reused.

 ### Git Set up